Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Performance analysis

 Importantly, the description of \(\qoperation{\labelmemory}_{\repeater{i}}\) and the value of \(\stateafterencoding\) depends on the probabilistic nature of the entanglement generation procedure between any two adjacent nodes.
+In our setting, the success probability for the LLEG process is given by

+where \(\probcou\) is the probability of entangling a photon with a communication qubit and coupling it to a fiber optic channel after any necessary frequency conversion, \(\detefficiency\) is the quantum efficiency of the detectors used in the BSM, \(\chatten\) is the attenuation coefficient of the fiber, and we account for the fact that BSMs implemented with linear optics can only distinguish two of the four Bell states~\cite{Calsamiglia_MaximumEfficiency:2001}.
-However, for the sake of simplicity, we focus here only on the average waiting times of the LLEG procedure.
-This simplification also justifies our notation for \(\stateafterencoding\), as this state, while representing different quantum systems at each iteration, keeps its form in \cref{eq:recursive_state}.

-Based on the above discussion, we are interested in finding out the average waiting time at each hop, \(\waitingtime\), as well as the average time \(\ithgentime{j}\) elapsed from the start of the logical entanglement generation process until the generation of the \(j\)-th pair of entangled communication qubits, with \(j = 1,2,3\).
+For the sake of simplicity, we focus mainly on the average waiting time, \(\waitingtime\), associated with the LLEG procedure.
+This simplification also justifies our notation for \(\stateafterencoding\), as this state, while representing different quantum systems at each iteration, keeps the same form in \cref{eq:recursive_state}.
+A related time average to \(\waitingtime\) is the average time \(\ithgentime{j}\) elapsed from the start of the logical entanglement generation process until the generation of the \(j\)-th pair of entangled communication qubits, with \(j = 1,2,3\).
 The former quantity, \(\waitingtime\), corresponds to the storage time in the data qubits of \(\repeater{i}\), and is therefore crucial to the description of \(\qoperation{\labelmemory}_{\repeater{i}}\).
-The parameters \(\ithgenstate{j}\), on the other hand, determine the memory decoherence suffered by the communication qubits that become entangled earlier than the others.
-Altogether, we have that \(\waitingtime = \ithgenstate{\codesize}\), as we execute all local operations (encoding and LSWP or decoding) as soon as \(\codesize\) entangled pairs are generated.
+The parameters \(\ithgentime{j}\), on the other hand, determine the memory decoherence suffered by the communication qubits that become entangled earlier than the others.
+Altogether, we have that \(\waitingtime = \ithgentime{\codesize}\), as we execute all local operations (encoding and LSWP or decoding) as soon as \(\codesize\) entangled pairs are generated.

 To calculate the above time parameters, we define \(\numattempts{j}\) as the random variable corresponding to the number of LLEG rounds required to generate \(j\) pairs of entangled communication qubits.
-Then, the average time from the start of the procedure until the \(j\)-th generation event, \(\ithgentime{j}\), can be computed as:
+Then, the average time \(\ithgentime{j}\) from the start of the procedure until the \(j\)-th generation event can be computed as:

 where the factor 2 appears due to the reattempt delay in the receiver-sender LLEG arrangement, \(\expected\{\numattempts{j}\}\) is the expected value of \(\numattempts{j}\) and \(\lightspeed\) is the speed of light in the transmission channel.